 Which Appliances Stay With the Home?

 You would be surprised to learn that there are not too many rules governing the division of appliances between buyer and seller.
 As a general guideline, anything that was built as a permanent fixture of the home must remain with the property.
 This is why ceiling fans and window treatments are typically considered fixtures, while wall sconces and many appliances are not.
 However, if you would not remove the appliance before listing the home, you may consider the possibility that the buyer will add the item to the purchase contract.

 The standard is to leave at least the oven/stove in its place, but a built-in microwave and dishwasher may also apply.
-Refrigerators, washers and dryers and any small appliances that sit on the countertops are usually considered yours to take with you after the sale.
+Refrigerators, washers and dryers and any small appliances that sit on the countertops are usually considered yours to take with you after the sale of your Jupiter real estate.
 If the buyer wants these, it is up to them to specify each one in the purchase contract.